gomorpheus/morpheus-docs/release_notes/current.rst

            - Terraform Profiles allow created cloud associated tfvars secrets, allowing tf apps and specs to be provisioned across multiple clouds that required different tfvars.
            - Key/Value Profiles expand provisioning, automation, billing and reporting capabilities by allowing dynamic custom object specific metadata in provisioning and automation mappings using ``<%=cloud.profile.key%>``

+:ServiceNow: - Optimized CMDB sync performance to significantly reduce sync times for large cmdb record sets.
 :Terraform: - Added UI feedback and status indication when refreshing Terraform Instance state (:guilabel:`REFRESH STATE` button or "Refresh State" selection from Instance Actions menu)
             - Added support for ``count`` and ``for_each`` loops
+            - ``terraform`` command line added to State tabs for executing tf cli commands with execution output
+            - Added cloudConfig.agentInstall variable for adding agent install script to tf.
+Example: ``<%=instance?.cloudConfig?.agentInstall%>`` can be used in userdata section of an aws_instance
+            - Custom Options can now be used in tf library configs.
+For example, option types  can be set on tf layouts or associated Instance Types and <%=customOptions.key%> used tf.

 :UI: - Added more detailed help block text for the Private Key field when storing a new key pair in Morpheus (Infrastructure > Keys & Certs > Key Pairs) :superscript:`5.2.9`
      - Execution and history tabs: Execution output is now limited on initial load to 10k characters per event with an option to load the full output for each event